Employment authorization document

 A Form I-766 employment authorization document (EAD) or EAD card, known popularly as a work permit, is a document issued by the United States Citizenship and Immigration Services (USCIS) that provides temporary employment authorization to noncitizens in the United States.

-Currently the Form I-766 Employment Authorization Document is issued in the form of a standard credit card-size plastic card enhanced with multiple security features.
+The Form I-766 Employment Authorization Document is issued in the form of a standard credit card-size plastic card enhanced with multiple security features.
 The card contains some basic information about the immigrant: name, birth date, sex, immigrant category, country of birth, photo, immigrant registration number (also called "A-number"), card number, restrictive terms and conditions, and dates of validity.
 This document, however, should not be confused with the green card.

 Obtaining an EAD

 A Form I-766, Employment Authorization Document, issued to an applicant for adjustment of status by USCIS in November 2018, and noting at the bottom that the card also serves as a Form I-512 providing for Advance Parole (EAD-AP combo card).

 To request an Employment Authorization Document, noncitizens who qualify may file Form I-765, Application for Employment Authorization.
 Applicants must then send the form via mail to the USCIS Regional Service Center that serves their area.
 If approved, an Employment Authorization Document will be issued for a specific period of time based on alien's immigration situation.

 Thereafter, USCIS will issue Employment Authorization Documents in the following categories: